 - Team rope travel skills

-- Knots & slings - prussik, butterfly, Münter, etc.
+- Knots & slings - Prusik, butterfly, Münter, etc.

-- Crevasse rescue (from both the victim and rescuer perspectives)
+- Crevasse rescue (from both the victim and rescuer perspectives, and considering heavy packs)

 - Fixed line travel with mechanical ascenders

 - Ice axe self and team arrest, with and without a backpack

 Screening and final selection will be done on an individual basis after we have reviewed your climbing experience and our veteran Himalayan Guides have spoken with you directly.